awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-new-job-from-completed-job.md

-# Creating an AWS Elemental MediaConvert Job by Duplicating a Completed Job<a name="create-new-job-from-completed-job"></a>
+# Creating an MediaConvert Job by Duplicating a Completed Job<a name="create-new-job-from-completed-job"></a>

 To create a job that is similar to one that you ran before, you can duplicate a completed job from your job history, and then modify any settings that you need to change\.

 **To create a job based on a completed job**

-1. Sign in to the AWS Management Console and open the AWS Elemental MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.
+1. Sign in to the AWS Management Console and open the MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.

-1. On the navigation bar of the AWS Elemental MediaConvert console, choose the region where the completed job was created\.
+1. On the navigation bar of the MediaConvert console, choose the region where the completed job was created\.

    Completed jobs appear only in the region where they are created\.
 ![\[Choose a region.\]](http://docs.aws.amazon.com/mediaconvert/latest/ug/images/regions-list.png)